BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

   ```

+***NOTE*** if your project set is on Gold and GoldDR clusters, please only create the sysdig-team Custom Resource in Gold cluster.
+Our sysdig operator will be able to pick it up and create the dashboards for you apps across the two clusters.

 ## Step 3 - Logging Into Your Sysdig Team
 Now that you've created the custom resource, you can go back to Sysdig again to see the new team scope and default dashboards.